-I deal with consumer audiences, how will this affect my business specifically?
+I deal with consumer audiences, how does this affect my business specifically?

-It’s likely that your business will be feeling the most impact from the GDPR – but it’s not all doom and gloom!
+It’s likely that your business is feeling the most impact from the GDPR – but it’s not all doom and gloom!

-Consumer audiences will be significantly impacted by the regulation and will have to tighten up how they gain and prove that they have opt-in consent from their customers for email and telemarketing.
-Brands need to clearly state when the data is collected and what their intentions are once it’s received, and there can be no room for doubt for the consumer of what this means.
-Your organisation will also have to provide an easy way for the consumer to withdraw their consent to part of (if their data is used for multiple purposes) or all of the processing.
-This also includes programmatic advertising, as this activity will now come under the category of 3rd party data processing which will require opt-in consent.
+Consumer audiences are significantly impacted by the regulation and have had to tighten up how they gain and prove that they have opt-in consent from their customers for email and telemarketing.
+Brands have to clearly state when the data is collected and what their intentions are once it’s received, and there can be no room for doubt for the consumer of what this means.
+Your organisation also has to provide an easy way for the consumer to withdraw their consent to part of (if their data is used for multiple purposes) or all of the processing.
+This also includes programmatic advertising, as this activity now comes under the category of 3rd party data processing which requires opt-in consent.